Updated June 2026

 When selling a tenant-occupied property, the buyer's title company will request an estoppel letter from each tenant.
 This document confirms the lease terms, monthly rent amount, security deposit held, any prepaid rent, and whether the tenant has claims against the landlord.
 It protects the buyer from surprises after closing.

-Lease assignment happens automatically at the closing table.
-The buyer takes over all rights and obligations under the existing lease without needing a new agreement.
+In most sales, the buyer steps into the landlord role subject to the existing lease, security deposit accounting, and closing documents.
 If you want the tenant out before closing, you can negotiate a cash-for-keys deal separately.
 That's where you offer the tenant money to vacate voluntarily.
-But you can't force early termination on a valid fixed-term lease, and trying to do so opens you up to legal liability.
+But you can't force early termination on a valid fixed-term lease just because you are selling, and trying to do so can create legal risk.

 Section 8 and Housing Voucher Transfers